 Ole Slew Foot has J.D.
 Crowe and Jimmy Martin listed as authors & started life as Bear Tracks, the instrumental B-side to the "You Don't Know My Mind" single in 1960.

 J.D.
 Crowe has a version on his killer Blackjack record.In 1961, Johnny Horton put words to it & Ole Slew Foot was born.
 It was more of a straight country or even rockabilly song.
+To me, the genius of this song lies in the fun subject matter and that last line of the chorus "some folks say he looks a lot like me".
+For me, that really puts it over the top.
+I can't put my finger on exactly why, but it does.

 About a year later, Rose Maddox released a bluegrass(ish) version.
 After that you start to see it pop up from a decent number of bluegrass and country acts.